Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow a local attacker to execute arbitrary code.
+Successful exploitation of this vulnerability could allow attackers to execute arbitrary code in the context of the current process.

 3. TECHNICAL DETAILS